Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Results

-In Figure \ref{fig:10Be_time_GCR}, we show the $^{10}\text{Be}$ production rate over time for a perpendicular collision where the heliosphere is compressed completely within Earth's orbit, and Earth is exposed only to interstellar GCRs (as in Figure \ref{fig:heliosphere}b).
-In this case, the $^{10}\text{Be}$ production increases by less than a factor of 3 during the cloud crossing.
+In Figure \ref{fig:10Be_time_GCR}, we show the $^{10}\text{Be}$ production rate over time for a perpendicular collision where the heliosphere may be compressed completely within Earth's orbit, exposing Earth only to interstellar GCRs. {This case serves as a baseline to compare to the effects of HEPs.} $^{10}\text{Be}$ production increases by less than a factor of 3 during the cloud crossing.
 This is completely within the scope of typical terrestrial variability for ocean sediments, making such a crossing signal harder to identify.
-Our model finds that a cloud crossing cannot be detectable in iron-manganese crusts if the event lasts 0.1 Myr because the $^{10}\text{Be}$ signal would be smoothed out within the 0.5 Myr integration time of a single iron-manganese 1mm sample.
+We find that a cloud crossing cannot be detectable in Fe-Mn crusts if the event lasts $\leq$0.1 Myr because the $^{10}\text{Be}$ signal would be smoothed out within the integration time of a single Fe-Mn 1 mm sample.
 A cloud crossing where Earth is only exposed to interstellar GCRs could be detectable if the event lasts close to 1 Myr.
-However, this signal may be more difficult to distinguish from terrestrial causes that could also produce a long, low peak.
+However, this signal may be more difficult to distinguish from terrestrial causes that could also produce a long, low peak. {Due to their high-latitude locations and independence from ocean processes, ice cores are better suited to detect external $^{10}\text{Be}$ production rate changes relative to the background in $^{10}\text{Be}$ deposition associated with variable terrestrial processes.}